lsst-dm/dm_dev_guide/usdf/onboarding.rst

  - Group: select "FPD LSST Computing"
  - details of visit and project name: Using SLAC computing resources to collaborate on Rubin Operations.
 Seems optional to include your home institution.
  - Funding source: choose your majority support source
+ - Time at SLAC: this is physically on site.
+For most people, this is <10%.
+Occasional visits for meetings don't count.
+ - Start date: choose today

 4)	Once the SLUO registration form is submitted, the Visitor User Employee (VUE) center Coordinator receives an email notification of the completed form.